kaykenho/alexa-movie-recommender/README.md

    - Host your own backend

 2. Set up the interaction model:
-   - Use the provided interaction model JSON
+   - Create the RecommendMovieIntent with a MovieName slot
-   - Create necessary intents and slots
+   - Add sample utterances
    - Build the model

 3. Configure the endpoint: